 Achieving parity with the availability in the local labor market has been a longstanding goal of the Agency.
-Despite our efforts to achieve full utilization of women and minorities, there has been a lack of new positions in each category, which limits the tools that we have to eliminate underutilization.
+Despite our efforts to achieve full utilization of women and minorities, there has been a lack of applicants due to COVID-19 as well as a lack of new positions in each category, which limits the tools that we have to eliminate underutilization.
 This delays the impact of our efforts to train women and minorities who now may be qualified for higher level positions.
 Additionally, some positions are filled internally in accordance with the appropriate union contract, such as an apprenticeship position.

-FY18 Goals:
+FY22 Goals:

 Since fully utilizing women and minorities is a perpetual goal, we set both short and long term goals to achieve the desired ends.
-The specific FY18 goals listed below focus on the areas where women and minorities are most underrepresented in the MTS workforce and areas where we expect to have opportunities for progress within the fiscal year.
+The goals listed below focus on the areas where women and minorities are most underrepresented in the MTS workforce and areas where we expect to have opportunities for progress.